dcsaorg/DCSA-JIT/doc/Module 9 part 3 - classifying timestamps.md

 This is part 3 of Module 9 of the DCSA JIT Adoption pack.
 The document is written for `JIT 1.2.0-beta1`.

-This document will cover how you translate between the high level `ETA-Berth` and the low level technical specification of the DCSA JIT specification.
+This document will cover a quick guide on translating between the high level `ETA-Berth` and the low level technical specification of the DCSA JIT specification.

 The reader is assumed to:

  * Be familiar with JSON
- * Understand the `E -> R -> P` negotiation cycle covered in Module 4.
+ * Understand the "Estimated -> Requested -> Planned" (`E -> R -> P`)
+   negotiation cycle covered in Module 4.

 This part of the module _can_ be read without reading the previous parts.
 However, we still recommend you have read them first.